 Eating Out While on a Keto Diet?

 It’s not too hard to find a restaurant that is ketogenic diet-friendly.
 Most places offer something on their menu which has to do with meat or fish.
 Order that and replace any carb side dishes with vegetables instead.

 Opt for meals based on eggs, such as bacon and eggs, or a tasty omelet.
 Another keto favorite is the bunless burger.
 Simply make sure to swap the fries for extra veggies.
-You can also add eggs, bacon, cheese, and avocado to it.
+Feel free to add eggs, bacon, cheese, and avocado to it.

 Possible Side Effects and How to Deal with Them

-Although this diet is considered healthy by all standards, there may be some initial side effects while your body takes the time to adapt.
+Although this diet is considered healthy by all standards, there may be some initial side effects while our body takes the time to adapt.
 This has been christened ‘keto-flu’ and is usually over within a few days.

-It can include nausea, poor mental function and lack of energy, sleep issues, increased hunger, decreased workout performance and issues with digestion.
+It can include nausea, poor mental function and lack of energy, sleep issues, increased hunger, decreased workout performance, and issues with digestion.

 If we’d like to minimize this, we can try a low-carb diet for the first week or two.
-This will slowly get your body into fat-burning mode before you move on to the next stage of completely eliminating carbs.
+This will slowly get our body into a fat-burning mode before we move on to the next stage of completely eliminating carbs.

-For minerals, you can try taking 300mg magnesium, 1000mg of potassium and 3000-4000 mg of sodium.
+For minerals, we can try taking 300mg magnesium, 1000mg of potassium, and 3000-4000 mg of sodium.

 Ketogenic Diet Supplements